OfirNetzer/Flight-Simulator-Autopilot/README.md

 **Parser -** Runs through the lexer, and associates each line in the original file, to a specific command.
 **Var -** Each variable is a Var object, and has the fields: name, sim (=path), direction, and value.
 **symTable** *(Symbol Table)* **-** Holds two maps: uiMap- key=name of the variable, value= its Var object. siMap- key= path, value= its var object.
+Moreover, it creates new variables while reading the raw data (that located in the lexer) and updates the values of each variable while the simulator is running.
 **ex1** *(Interpreter)* **-** Translates a mathematical expression into a double.
 **Expression.h -** Interface for ex1.
 **Exp -** Takes an expression with variables, assigns them their value from the map, and uses ex1 to solve them.